TaylorVellios/Spotify_and_the_Billboard_100/README.md

 This may indicate an algorithmic emphasis on perceived vocal:music loudness by Spotify.</br>
 In any case, the rising average of speechiness is significant now that we have stayed above 0.1 for the last 5 years when the mean is so close to 0.</br>
 What will be a recurring theme throughout the rest of this analysis is the near-sinusoidal shape Speechiness takes.</br>
-What is most interesting me in this long-term cyclical pattern is a trend of increasing intensity per cycle.</br>
+What is most interesting to me in this long-term cyclical pattern is a trend of increasing intensity per cycle.</br>

 #### Acousticness